 [Montreal steeplechase riders mounted on Canadian Pacers and American Running Horses in May of 1843--descendants of the original colonial Running Horse breed.]

 My requests for bloodlines, or sport results, or historical material to support their claim on sport coming from Germany from these outspoken detractors was consistently met with no response or a return to their mantra that horse breeding was carried on back then.
 Well, yes we can agree that horse breeding was practiced back in the dark ages everywhere that man had settled, that is how man lived and moved: horses.
-So yes, we can surely agree that horses were bred in their native land, the surprise would be to find horses had not been bred then, and we find in those rare instances when there was no equine breeding that other modes of transportation and draft were readily available such as boats, camels, donkeys, oxen etc. And of course the people of the day loved their stock, as every horseman down through the ages has.
+So yes, we can surely agree that horses were bred in what was to become their native land (Germany not a country until 1871), the surprise would be to find horses had not been bred then, and we find in those rare instances when there was no equine breeding that other modes of transportation and draft were readily available such as boats, camels, donkeys, oxen etc. And of course the people of the day loved their stock, as every horseman down through the ages has.
 We all love horses.
 But the question is whether the horses being bred were sport horses or utility horses?
 And in most cases they were clearly utility horses.

 Reality check: show jumping was developed by the Irish, not the German, and it was practiced for over a century in their villages and at their hunter meets to test their Hunter Horse, until finally in 1868 it was made a formal sport, with a set of rules, at the Dublin Horse Show.
 And the Americans even came across the ocean to Ireland and England with our Hunters to compete in these show jumping contests starting in the 1880s.
 The steeplechase (cross country over fixed obstacles--precursor to eventing) originated in Ireland also, in 1752 and was picked up by England in 1792.
-North America's first formal steeplechase is pictured above (1843).
+North America's first formal open ground steeplechase is pictured above (1843, steeple chasing on racetracks was done previous to this).
 All these sports were developed to condition the Anglo-countries' Hunter Horse breeds...there was a full blown Hunter Culture in existence from the late 1500s on in Anglo countries, complete with selective breeding of Hunters.
-America had show-jumping rings and cross country courses set out in their hunt clubs starting in 1790 to test and condition their Hunter Horse (selectively bred from 1700), and these clubs reached across the entire country by 1835.
+America had show-jumping rings and cross country courses set out in their hunt clubs starting in 1776 (Gloucester Hunt Club, Philadelphia) to test and condition their Hunter Horse (selectively bred from the mid 1600s), and these clubs reached across the entire country by 1835 (military hunt club in Oklahoma).
 Steeplechases were regularly performed at all racetracks in America as well.

 What can we do with this type of willful blindness?
 I don't think anything can be done, and I for one will only continue to publish what the evidence shows me.
 We are not supposed to develop a theory and then twist the evidence to fit it, rather we are supposed to develop a theory from the evidence.
 So ladies and gentlemen, please don't shoot the messenger...I am just reporting facts.
 Don't read my books or my articles on my website or my posts if you cannot bear to hear what the record reveals to me.
 I am as surprised as you are at some of the findings, but it does not help the breeder to promote dreams, they need facts.